dezynetechnologies/generator-meanjs/README.md

 So, we set out to work on the features we thought every developer needs, and we are proud to present the official MEAN.JS Yeoman generator.
 It includes a set of simple tools you can use to make your MEAN application development easier and way more fun.

+##NOTE: This one uses the lumx material design frontend framework instead of Bootstrap

 ## Getting Started